Peripatetic groups of Afghanistan

-There are several ethnic groups in Afghanistan which traditionally lead a peripatetic life.
-This means they are nomadic and their main occupations centre around providing services to the settled populations they travel among, like peddling particular goods or performing music.
-In this way, they contrast both with the settled population and with the pastoralist nomads.
-They are of low social status and are known to outsiders as Jats, a derogatory term that none of the groups use as a self-designation.
+There are several ethnic groups in Afghanistan which traditionally lead a peripatetic life; they are nomadic and their main occupations centre around providing services to the settled populations they travel among, like peddling particular goods or performing music.
+In this way, they contrast both with settled populations and pastoralist nomads.
+They are generally viewed as being of low social status and are known to outsiders as Jāts, a derogatory term that none of the groups use as a self-designation.

 Name

 The term Jāt is derogatory and none of the peripatetic groups uses it for itself, although they do employ it in reference to other peripatetic communities.
-It is unclear how these distinct groups acquired the name Jat.
+It is unclear how these distinct groups acquired the name Jāt.
+They are distinct from the Jat people in South Asia, including Jats of Balochistan.

-In the Indian subcontinent, the term Jat refers to a large cluster of agricultural and landowning clans.
-The Jats of Balochistan, also spelled Jaths, are primarily associated with nomadic pastoralism, specializing in camels.

 Social characteristics

 Generally, what defines groups is a nomadic lifestyle, with their main occupation being the provision of services such as the manufacture and sale of agricultural implements, bangles, drums and winnowing trays as well as providing entertainment such as performing bears and monkeys, fortune-telling, singing.
-Most Jats have a network of clients and customers scattered over a broad region, and they migrate between these known clients clusters, occasionally adding new ones.
-Secondly, each Jat group specializes in a particular activity, for example the Ghorbat of western Afghanistan are sieve makers, shoe repairers and animal traders, while the Shadibaz peddle cloth, bangles and haberdashery.
+Most Jāts have a network of clients and customers scattered over a broad region, and they migrate between these known clients clusters, occasionally adding new ones.
+Secondly, each Jāt group specializes in a particular activity, for example the Ghorbat of western Afghanistan are sieve makers, shoe repairers and animal traders, while the Shadibaz peddle cloth, bangles and haberdashery.

 These communities are endogamous and some have secret languages.